 |Measuring Spoon Size

 ||Milligrams of Melatonin

 Potential Side Effects of Melatonin

-Melatonin should not be taken by people using certain antidepressants, such as Prozac (a serotonin inhibitor) or Nardil (a monoamine oxidase inhibitor).
-Interaction between melatonin and these types of antidepressants can cause a stroke or heart attack.
+Melatonin should not be taken by people using certain antidepressants.
+Interaction between melatonin and antidepressants can cause a stroke or heart attack.
 Preliminary symptoms include confusion, sweating, shaking, fever, lack of coordination, elevated blood pressure, diarrhea, and convulsions.

 Melatonin should only be taken before sleep.
 Vivid dreams and morning grogginess are common melatonin side effects on daily serving sizes greater than 0.5 milligrams.
 People taking blood thinners, anti-seizure drugs, blood pressure medications, diabetes medications or hormone replacements should avoid melatonin supplements, as they may interfere with the effectiveness of these medications.
 This product is not recommended for pregnant or nursing women.